How it works

 If your local area is not taking part in this campaign, we are happy to refer you to our nationwide scheme, the National Free Wills Network.
 Simply email us at email@example.com with your postal address and we will send you more information.

-Gifts in wills are going to be increasingly important for the future of breast cancer research - leaving a gift in your will help bring forward the day no family has to face a future without the woman they love because of breast cancer.
+Gifts in wills are going to be increasingly important for the future of our research, and in bringing forward the day no family has to face a future without the woman they love because of breast cancer.
 With the continued support of people like you, who share our vision, we believe we can change the future for the better.

 What happens during the appointment?

 Your solicitor will help to draw up a simple or mirror will that respects your wishes while avoiding any potentially difficult decisions or legal complications.

 They will ask some questions to understand your plans, so it helps to have thought about who you’d like to leave your belongings and home - and also by updating your will, you can support the work of your chosen charity.

 What could a gift in your will do for breast cancer research?

-A gift in your will could help make our vision a reality - that every woman who develops breast cancer will live, and live well.
+Our vision is that by 2050 every woman who develops breast cancer will live, and live well.
+By leaving a gift in your will could help make our vision a reality.
 With your help, we could pay for the long-term research that will lead to new treatments and radical change and progress like never before.
 The way breast cancer is treated could be changed.
 Treatments could become more precise, less disruptive and can be made available faster.

 Research is a long journey, and we need to have a steady stream of money over the decades so that when a discovery happens, not a moment is lost in taking advantage of it.
 After taking care of loved ones, some people leave £100, some leave £1,000, a few leave a house.
 Many leave 1% of anything left over after all their other gifts are made.
 Every gift makes a mark in the labs where our research happens.